rust-lang/book/second-edition/nostarch/chapter11.md

 # Writing Automated Tests

-In his 1972 essay “The Humble Programmer”, Edsger W. Dijkstra said that “Program testing can be a very effective way to show the presence of bugs, but it is hopelessly inadequate for showing their absence.”
+In his 1972 essay “The Humble Programmer,” Edsger W. Dijkstra said that “Program testing can be a very effective way to show the presence of bugs, but it is hopelessly inadequate for showing their absence.”
 That doesn’t mean we shouldn’t try to test as much as we can!
 Correctness in our programs is the